marcelmay/g-mqs/README.md

 * Dependencies : Maven REPO vs. local

-  The required WebSphere MQS JARs are commercially licensed by IBM and are not available by public Maven repos.
+  The required WebSphere MQS JARs are commercially licensed by IBM and are therefore not available by public Maven repos.

   **Tip:** There's an evaluation version [available](http://www.ibm.com/software/products/en/wmq)!